CarlosLanderas/codemotion2017-netcore-arm-realtime-with-raspberrypi/README.md

  This application uses  Azure Relay Hybrid connections service as broadcasting service and the program that has the listener role is developed with Node Js.

- The frontend is a little application developed with React 16
+ The frontend is a little application developed with React 16 in combination with Google Maps.

 **Authors:** Carlos Landeras & Rodrigo Cabello